libertyteeth/LibertoothZero/README.md

 Automating Frequencies

 ## Summary
-We will automate the generation of frequencies, like binaural beats, isonchronic tones, and more.
+We will automate the generation of frequencies, like binaural beats, isochronic tones, and more.